 He thought that, as someone who is bilingual, who had worked at both American and Chinese companies, and who had been learning about the dynamics of transformative technologies like AI for a few years, he might be in a good position to help increase understanding and cooperation between actors in the two countries in the area.
 Here was an opportunity to help to pioneer work on what he felt was one of the most pressing issues of our time.
 He applied to be a researcher at Oxford’s Future of Humanity Institute working on AI governance, and they gave him the job.

-Recently, he founded an independent non-profit consulting firm advising organisations in China, the United States, and Europe on the safety and governance of transformative technologies.
+Recently, he founded an independent consulting firm advising organisations in China, the United States, and Europe on the safety and governance of transformative technologies.

 To learn more about Brian’s work and international coordination around advancing technology:

 Do you want to receive one-on-one advice too?

 Brian changed his plans after speaking to our team.
 If you need help deciding what to do next, our team might be able to help.